ENGAGE WITH ISRAEL

 BHS Israel Matters Group

-Informally organized and self-guided, this group serves as a forum for sharing information about Israel in all its dimensions and from all perspectives.
-The BHS Israel Matters group welcomes learning about different ways American Jewry can support Israel's democracy and the Israeli Reform Movement at this critical time.
-We gather both in person and online to discuss Israeli history, culture, and emerging information.
-We are organized and managed by lay leaders.
+Informally organized and led by lay leaders, Israel Matters serves as a forum for sharing information about Israel in all its dimensions.
+We welcome diverse viewpoints and seek to learn about the many ways American Jewry can support Israel’s democracy and the Israeli Reform Movement at this critical time.

 BHS Israel Film Group